-On September 17, 2014 we gathered to present a Proclamation from the Governor who has declared September, SCI Awareness Month.
-The purpose was to inform and remind the legislators, the media, and the public of our presence and our position on research, leadership, and the economic and humanitarian benefits of funding for a cure.
-Each year we present progress on the research leading to a cure for SCI, which includes political and financial considerations.
+We gather each year to present a Proclamation from the Governor who has declared September, SCI Awareness Month.
+The purpose is to inform and remind the legislators, the media, and the public of our presence and our position on research, leadership, and the economic and humanitarian benefits of funding for a cure.
+We present progress on the research leading to a cure for SCI, which includes political and financial considerations.

 Through short talks by the legislators, researchers, fundraisers, rehabilitation organizations, and SCI motivational speakers, we network, build bridges, and generate enthusiasm and hope in support of quality of life issues, prevention, and cure.